mecid/mecid.github.io/_posts/2020-02-26-textfield-in-swiftui.md

 image: /public/swiftui.png
 category: Mastering SwiftUI views
 ---
-This week I want to talk to you about a *TextField* component in *SwiftUI*.
+This week I want to talk to you about a *TextField* component in SwiftUI.
 It might look like an elementary tutorial, but *TextField* has pretty exciting features like out of the box formatting that we don't have in *UIKit*.
 But let's start with the basics of the *TextField* component.

 #### Basics
 As you might know, we can use *TextField* for user input.
 All we need to do is to create a *TextField* and assign it to any *Binding* of a *String* value.
 Let's take a look at a very quick example.